IDAES/idaes-pse/docs/advanced_user_guide/custom_models/unit_model_development.rst

 Control Volumes
 ^^^^^^^^^^^^^^^

 The IDAES Process Modeling Framework includes tools to assist users with creating new models in the form of the Control Volume libraries.
-These libraries contain methods for performing the common task associated with building unit models ,such as creating material, energy and momentum balances.
+These libraries contain methods for performing the common task associated with building unit models, such as creating material, energy and momentum balances.
 Users are free to choose whether or not to use these libraries, but are encouraged to understand what is available in these as they can greatly reduce the amount of effort required by the user.

 The IDAES Process Modeling Framework currently includes two types of Control Volumes: